Verizon’s Generic Competitive Strategy & Growth Strategies

 Product Development (Supporting).
 Verizon Communications Inc. uses product development as a supporting intensive growth strategy.
 Growing the business by developing new products or product variants and selling them in the company’s existing markets is the goal in using this intensive growth strategy.
 For example, a suitable strategic objective is to achieve growth by offering new telecommunications services designed to address the intra-organizational communication needs of firms.
 Such services may include unlimited group-messaging services for Verizon’s wireless customers belonging to the same organization and located within the same area or region.
 The company’s differentiation generic competitive strategy requires that product development must involve high quality to ensure new products’ competitive advantage.
 Any new product developed through this intensive growth strategy affects Verizon’s marketing mix or 4Ps.

 Diversification (Supporting).
 Diversification also has a supporting role in growing Verizon’s business in the information and communications technology and services market.
 This intensive growth strategy involves providing new products in new markets.
 New business development, acquisitions, and joint ventures are typical approaches in implementing this intensive growth strategy.
 For example, years ago, upon acquiring AOL and SocialRadar, Verizon entered the web mapping market and expanded its product mix, which now includes wireless services.
 In this regard, a strategic objective based on diversification is to continue a history of acquisition as a way of growing the business, strengthening the firm’s market presence, and entering new markets.
 The company’s differentiation generic competitive strategy requires high quality standards in operating acquired firms.
-Diversification addresses the opportunity to diversify the business, as noted in the SWOT analysis of Verizon Communications Inc.
+Diversification addresses the opportunity to diversify the business, as noted in the SWOT analysis of Verizon.

 References